sinonkt/esci-starter-pack/step-4-nextflow/README.md

 ```
 wget -qO- https://get.nextflow.io | bash
 ```
-After this command we will get nextflow binary file. for convenient we will move nextflow to `~/bin/nextflow` so that we can use `nextflow` globally
+After this command we will get nextflow binary file.
+For convenient, we could move nextflow to `~/bin/nextflow` so that we can use `nextflow` globally
 ```
 mkdir -p ~/bin
 mv nextflow ~/bin